syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Formatting-Value.md

 ---
 layout: post
-title: Formatting Value Property of SfMaskedEdit Control for Xamarin.Android Platform
+title: Formatting Syncfusion® SfMaskedEdit Value Property for Xamarin.Android
-description: Learn how to format the characters in the Value property of the SfMaskedEdit control.
+description: Learn how to format the characters in the Value property of the Syncfusion® SfMaskedEdit control for Xamarin.Android.
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfMaskedEdit
 documentation: ug
 keywords: mask, SfMaskedEdit, maskededit, value formatting, mask format